The Nationalist's Delusion

 “I spoke vehemently against the federal government, not against people.
 I talked about the, the government of the, the United States and the Supreme Court.
 I never expressed in any language that would upset anyone about a person’s race.
 I talked about the Supreme Court usurpation of power.
 I talked about the big central government,” Wallace said.
 “Isn’t that what everybody talks about now?
 Isn’t that what Reagan got elected on?
 Isn’t that what all the legislators, electors, members of Congress, and the Senate and House both say?”

-Trumpism emerged from a haze of delusion, denial, pride and cruelty—not as a historical anomaly, but as a profoundly American phenomenon.
+Trumpism emerged from a haze of delusion, denial, pride, and cruelty—not as a historical anomaly, but as a profoundly American phenomenon.
 This explains both how tens of millions of white Americans could pull the lever for a candidate running on a racist platform and justify doing so, and why a predominantly white political class would search so desperately for an alternative explanation for what it had just seen.
 To acknowledge the centrality of racial inequality to American democracy is to question its legitimacy—so it must be denied.

 I don’t mean to suggest that Trump’s nationalism is impervious to politics.
 It is not invincible.
 Its earlier iterations have been defeated before, and can be defeated now.
 Abraham Lincoln began the Civil War believing that former slaves would have to be transported to West Africa.
 Lyndon Johnson began his political career as a segregationist.
-Both came to realize that the question of black rights in America is not mere identity politics—not a peripheral matter, but the central, existential question of the Republic.
+Both came to realize that the question of black rights in America is not mere identity politics—not a peripheral matter, but the central, existential question of the republic.
 Nothing is inevitable, people can change.
 No one is irredeemable.
 But recognition precedes enlightenment.

 Nevertheless, a majority of white voters backed a candidate who assured them that they will never have to share this country with people of color as equals.
 That is the reality that all Americans will have to deal with, and one that most of the country has yet to confront.